rrxzyy/rrxzyy/README.md

 </a>
 </h1>

-<h4 align='center'>Information Systems graduate with a strong foundation in UI/UX Design, Web Development, Data Science, and Artificial Intelligence ✨</h4>
+<h4 align='center'>Information Systems graduate with a strong foundation in UI/UX Design, Web Development, and Machine Learning</h4>

 <br/>